Inuit: Gender roles, marriage, birth, and community

 The division of labor in traditional Inuit society had a strong gender component, but it was not absolute.
 The men were traditionally hunters and fishermen, and the women took care of the children, cleaned the home, sewed, processed food, and cooked.
 However, there are numerous examples of women who hunted, out of necessity or as a personal choice.
 At the same time, men, who could be away from camp for several days at a time, would be expected to know how to sew and cook.

-The marital customs among the Inuit were not strictly monogamous: many Inuit relationships were implicitly or explicitly sexual.
+The marital customs among Inuit were not strictly monogamous: many Inuit relationships were implicitly or explicitly sexual.
 Open marriages, polygamy, divorce, and remarriage were known.
 Among some Inuit groups, if there were children, divorce required the approval of the community and particularly the agreement of the elders.
 Marriages were often arranged, sometimes in infancy, and occasionally forced on the couple by the community.

 Marriage was common for women at puberty and for men when they became productive hunters.
 Family structure was flexible: a household might consist of a husband and wife (or wives) and children; it might include his parents or his wife's parents as well as adopted children; it might be a larger formation of several siblings with their parents, wives, and children; or even more than one family sharing dwellings and resources.
 Every household had its head, either an elder or a particularly respected man.

 There was also a larger notion of community as, generally, several families shared a place where they wintered.
 Goods were shared within a household, and also, to a significant extent, within a whole community.

-The Inuit were hunter–gatherers, and have been referred to as nomadic.
+Inuit were hunter–gatherers, and have been referred to as nomadic.

 One of the customs following the birth of an infant was for an Angakkuq (shaman) to place a tiny ivory carving of a whale into the baby's mouth, in hopes this would make the child good at hunting.
 Loud singing and drumming were also customary at birth.